 The CS Minor is offered for students seeking significant knowledge of digital computing without the more complete treatment of a major in computer science.
 This minor may be taken by any student except majors in the Computer Science degree programs and in Computer Engineering.

 Chemical engineers work in fuels and energy; biotechnology, including pharmaceuticals; foods and beverages; cosmetics and other consumer products; advanced materials and plastics.
-The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is $74,000, according to the School of Chemical Sciences Career Services.
+The average annual salary for Illinois students graduating with a bachelor’s degree in chemical engineering is $74,131, according to the 2021-22 Illini Success Report.
+Visit the School of Chemical Sciences Career Services for more info.

 The department has a history of producing outstanding graduates, from Arnold Beckman (BS ’22), inventor of the pH meter and founder of Beckman Instruments, to BP CEO Bob Dudley (BS ’78).
 Paul Adriani (BS ’85) with SunPower develops new products that convert sunlight into electricity.
 At Pixelligent Technologies, which manufactures next-generation optical materials for the electronics industry, Amy Stabell (BS ’07) designed the company’s reactor for making the nanomaterials.
 Brian Kwok (BS ’00) is a lawyer focusing on intellectual property practice, including patent strategy and licensing.
 As senior product design engineer, Sonom Patel (BS ’11) develops consumer products for Procter & Gamble’s feminine care business.
 Other BS graduates, like Dan Pack (BS ’90) and Chris Arges (BS ’05), have gone on to earn their doctoral degrees and become chemical engineering faculty.

 average starting annual income